Navegó a una página que no está disponible en español en este momento. Seleccione el enlace si desea ver otro contenido en español.

 Wells Fargo may require two-factor authentication to confirm your identity when completing certain transactions or changes online.

-Customers can add an additional layer of security to their accounts by activating Wells Fargo's 2FA feature, 2-Step Verification at Sign-On.
+Customers can add an additional layer of security to protect their accounts by activating Wells Fargo's 2FA feature, 2-Step Verification at Sign-On.
 Once activated, you will be prompted to enter an access code as part of the sign on process.
 You can get the code by:

 - Requesting that Wells Fargo send it by push notification, text, email or a phone call.